codio-c5/C5-Development/.guides/content/Growth-Hack--Another-Problem--Integrity-0af2.md

 ## Neither here nor there

 You've learned that someone can pose as the sender or recipient.
-They can also get between the sender and recipient even if they have been authenticated.
+They can also get between the sender and recipient even if they have been authenticated.(psery - that's not necessarily true authentication hasn't been defined yet - so I can't can't say what properties it includes)

 {Submit Answer!|assessment}(free-text-546197875)